pyrypiironen/wolt_2024/README.md

 ### Payloads and error handling

-I used BaseModel, Field and field_validator from pydantic to build payloads, because this offered an opportunity to keep code clean and not too bloated same time with good and partly automated error handling.
+I used BaseModel, Field, and field_validator from pydantic to build payloads, because this offered an opportunity to keep code clean and not too bloated at the same time with good and partly automated error handling.

 <details>
 <summary>Click here to see payloads.</summary>